This is a work in progress last edited April 2020

 The outcome here today is sad.
 There is no victory for citizens who have been harshly dealt with by Telstra.”

-I respectfully remind the current Liberal and National Coalition Government of a newspaper article that appeared on 23 March 1999, in the Australian Financial Review, on the conclusion of the Senate Estimates committee hearing into why Telstra concealed so many arbitration documents from the COT cases:
+I remind the current Liberal and National Coalition Government of a newspaper article that appeared on 23 March 1999, in the Australian Financial Review, on the conclusion of the Senate Estimates committee hearing into why Telstra concealed so many arbitration documents from the COT cases:

 “A Senate working party delivered a damning report into the COT dispute.
 The report focussed on the difficulties encountered by COT members as they sought to obtain documents from Telstra.
 The report found Telstra had deliberately withheld important network documents and/or provided them too late and forced members to proceed with arbitration without the necessary information,” Senator Eggleston said.
 “They [Telstra] have defied the Senate working party.
 Their conduct is to act as a law unto themselves.”

-The Australian Government already has evidence confirming one of the main Telstra players Liberal Party Senator Alan Eggleston referred to when said, “They [Telstra] have defied the Senate working party.
-Their conduct is to act as a law unto themselves” was Sue Laver who in 2019, is Telstra’s corporate secretary.
+The Australian Government already has evidence confirming one of the main Telstra players Liberal Party Senator Alan Eggleston referred to when he said, “They [Telstra] have defied the Senate working party.
+Their conduct is to act as a law unto themselves” was Sue Laver who in 2020, is Telstra’s corporate secretary.

 On 12 January 1998, during the Senate Committee investigations referred to by Senator Alan Eggleston when Graham Schorer (COT spokesperson was part of that Senate process officially provided Sue Laver with a number of documents.
 On page 12 of his 12 January 1998 letter to Sue Laver, Graham states: